geode-sdk/docs/README.md

 **Geode** is a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) mod loader and modding SDK with a modern approach towards mod development.
 Unlike previous mod loaders, which merely inject the DLLs and let them handle the rest, Geode aims to be a more comprehensive project, which manages loaded mods & hooks itself.
 Geode utilizes a trap hooking technique for hooks to ensure performance, compatability, portability and ease of use.
 For modders, Geode means easy development and portability; for end users, Geode means an uniform and easy experience using mods.

+## Help, Contributing, Etc.

+If you need help using Geode or would like to contribute, feel free to join our [Discord Server](https://discord.gg/9e43WMKzhp).

 ## Getting Started

 See [Installation](INSTALLATION.md) for instructions on how to install the Geode SDK on  your computer.

 ## Credits